Manabendu-ai/MONCO/Readme.md

 - Fine-tune deeper VGG16 layers for improved glioma recall
 - Add Grad-CAM visualizations to highlight tumor regions on the MRI
 - Containerize the app with Docker for easier deployment
-- Add authentication and request logging to the API
+- Add authentication so prediction history can be scoped per logged-in user
+- Delete the underlying image file from disk when a history record is deleted
-- Add prediction history and downloadable PDF reports
+- Add downloadable PDF reports generated from history records
 - Expand the dataset with more diverse MRI sources to improve generalization

 ---